 Controls over physical security are designed to protect a computer center from service interruptions resulting from fire, water, electrical problems, vandalism, and other causes.
-Cleveland Community College computer center is secure from foreseeable and preventable security and environmental threats.
-We did not find any significant weaknesses in physical security.
+James Sprunt Community College computer center is secure from foreseeable and preventable security and environmental threats.
+We found no significant weaknesses in physical security.